ulrichriegel/Pareto/README.md

 - Calculation of local Pareto alphas for normal, lognormal and gamma distributions
 - Fitting a Piecewise Pareto distribution to a tower of layer losses (for an arbitrary number of layers)

-Most methods are also available for truncated versions of the (piecewise) Pareto distribution.
+The methods are also available for truncated versions of the (piecewise) Pareto distribution.

 ## Installation